crake7/TrojanC2/README.md

 1. Add a new JSON file following the structure of 'test.json'.
 2. Name the file with a unique ID depending on its functionality.
-3. Modify the *horsy.py* file by removing the 'test' file and adding the one you have created.
+3. Modify the *horsy.py* file by removing the 'test' name file and add the name of your file name.

 </p>
 <br />